VA Funding Fees & Closing Costs

 Origination fees for VA loans can be a little confusing.
 Lenders may select one of two options: a 1 percent origination fee or itemized "reasonable and customary" fees, which also may not exceed 1 percent of the loan amount.
 It may not be clear which option your lender is choosing.
 A good lender will tell you when asked.

 Whether your lender chooses to charge you a flat 1 percent origination fee or charge you the reasonable and customary amounts, there are some fees lenders can never ask VA borrowers to pay.

 It is costly for lenders to make home loans.
-Lenders must pay the salaries of loan officers who guide borrowers though the process, and underwriters who analyze each borrower’s credit worthiness.
+Lenders must pay the salaries of loan officers who guide borrowers through the process, and underwriters who analyze each borrower's credit worthiness.
 Lenders also have to cover the expense of running a business.
 Business expenses for lenders include administrative costs such as access to credit reports, in addition to typical operating costs such as office space, utilities and computers.
 The origination fees help cover these expenses and include a bit extra to allow for a profit.
 With a conventional, non-VA loan, it is common for a borrower to pay 2 to 5 percent of the loan amount in closing costs.
 In comparison, VA origination fees are a bargain.

 The VA regulates the amount origination fees lenders can charge you.
 As mentioned, the VA gives lenders two options for fees:

 Commitment or Marketing Fees

 - More detail in the "Reasonable & Customary VA Loan Fees" section below.

 If the lender takes the flat 1 percent route, the fee is simple to understand.
 For example, if the loan is $200,000, the borrower must pay the lender $2,000 at closing.
 Unlike closing costs for some traditional loans, an origination fee cannot be rolled into the balance of the loan.
 The one exception to this rule is when refinancing a VA home loan.